Bayesian Inference of Local Projections with Roughness Penalty Priors: Conclusion

 \section{Conclusion}

-This study developed a fully Bayesian approach to estimateing local projections using roughness penalty priors.
+This study developed a fully Bayesian approach to estimate local projections using roughness penalty priors.
 It is also considered a specification involving a B-spline basis function expansion.
-Monte Carlo experiments demonstrated that both B-splines and the roughness penalty priors improve statistical efficiency, however, almost all the improvements originatefrom the latters.
-Applying our proposed method to an analysis of monetary policy in the United States showed that the roughness penalty priors successfully smooth posterior estimates of the impulse response functions, and can improve predictive accuracy of local projections.
+Monte Carlo experiments have demonstrated that both B-splines and the roughness penalty priors improve statistical efficiency, however, almost all the improvements originate from the latter.
+Applying our proposed method to an analysis of monetary policy in the United States shows that the roughness penalty priors successfully smooth posterior estimates of the impulse response functions, and can improve the predictive accuracy of local projections.

-This study addresses with one of the two disadvantages of local projections, compared with the standard statistical framework that includes vector autoregressions, namely that of less statistical efficiency.
-The other disadvantage that the exogenous variable is identified ex-ante can be resolved by a two-stage regression approach, as in \citet{Aikman2016}.
-Constructing a Bayesian counterpart of this line of approach is conceptually straightforward, but computationally challenging.
-In addition, it is potentially beneficial to develop more robust approaches than ours: for example, a choice of hyperparameters, heteroskedasticity and autocorrelations in errors, knot selection, and so on.
+This study addresses one of the two disadvantages of local projections, compared with the standard statistical framework that includes VAR, namely, that of less statistical efficiency.
+The other disadvantage that the exogenous variable is identified ex ante can be resolved by a two-stage regression approach, as in \citet{Aikman2016}.
+Constructing a Bayesian counterpart to this line of approach has not been studied.
+In addition, it is potentially beneficial to develop more robust approaches than ours: for example, a choice of hyperparameters, heteroskedasticity and autocorrelations in errors, and so on.
 This study provides a first step for further developments of Bayesian local projections.